 Paula Kent retired in 2018 and was Calumet’s longest serving staff member.
 Her parents were among the decision-makers back in 1959 when the Lutheran church bought Calumet for use as the church camp for the New England Synod.
-She and her siblings served on the staff in Camp Calumet Lutheran's earliest days, as did her son, her nieces, nephews, and now her grand-nieces and grand nephews are campers and counselors, too.
+She and her siblings served on the staff in Camp Calumet Lutheran's earliest days, as did her spouse, her son, her nieces & nephews, and now her grand-nieces and grand nephews are campers and counselors, too.

 During her year-round staff tenure, Paula was a longtime advocate for justice, diversity, and sustainability.
 This was the inspiration behind Calumet’s decision to create "The Paula Kent Award for Social Justice."
 The intent: to honor Paula's long-time service to Calumet by recognizing the service of another.
 Each year, the award recipient will receive a one-time gift from an endowment fund created for this purpose.
 It can be used however the recipent chooses to use it.